 What you may not know is that outsider hacking attacks accounted for less than 40 percent of all breaches.

 Figure 1: Data Breach Incidents – By Type; Source: Identity Theft Resource Center 2015 Breach Reports

 If we take a look at this chart from the ITRC’s report, we can see that the other 60-plus percent is due to employee error, accidental e-mail, insider theft, physical theft, subcontractor/3rd party, and data on the move (e.g. losing a hard drive with sensitive information).

-Various regulations such as the Sarbanes-Oxley Act, the Gramm-Leach-Bliley Act, or the Fair Credit Reporting Act govern how companies monitor, maintain, and handle the sensitive information, that they obtain from their clients and customers for the purposes of doing business with them.
+Various regulations such as the Sarbanes-Oxley Act, the Gramm-Leach-Bliley Act, or the Fair Credit Reporting Act govern how companies monitor, maintain and handle the sensitive information, that they obtain from their clients and customers for the purposes of doing business with them.

-The Payment Card Industry (PCI) for example, outline the standards by which to encrypt credit card numbers, while the more financial-orientated Securities and Exchange Commission Rule 30 of Regulation S-P requires that financial institutions adopt written policies and procedures that address the protection of customer information and records.
+The Payment Card Industry (PCI) for example, outlines the standards by which to encrypt credit card numbers, while the more financial-orientated Securities and Exchange Commission Rule 30 of Regulation S-P requires that financial institutions adopt written policies and procedures that address the protection of customer information and records.